 10. Groom your baby for more aggressive feeding.

 Have you ever watched a cat nurse her kittens?
 Cats naturally groom their kittens through licking.
 Human parents can benefit from doing the same, except you want to use your hands rather than your mouth.
 Look down at your baby, caressing his or her head and cheeks while appreciating their beauty.
 Place your baby directly against your skin while doing this, and Dr. Sears believes that it can stimulate more effective milk ejection.
 If nothing else, it will result in some excellent bonding time while allowing your baby to fully relax in your arms.

-Are you still struggling to improve your milk supply?
+Are you still struggling to increase milk supply fast?
 You may have to give these strategies some time to work or perhaps find the magical combination of strategies for your body.
 If you’re still concerned that your baby isn’t producing enough wet or dirty diapers, isn’t sleeping well or is otherwise not thriving, discuss the issue with your doctor rule out more serious problems.